Six Top Tips for SMEs to Boost Cross-Border Trade

 List your products on a trusted online marketplace

-The majority of respondents in every country surveyed ranked major multi-brand online retailers or marketplaces as their first choice out of five business types for cross-border purchases.
+The majority of respondents in every country/territory surveyed ranked major multi-brand online retailers or marketplaces as their first choice out of five business types for cross-border purchases.

 Leverage logistics expertise